JeremyChou28/JeremyChou28/README.md

 🔭 I’m currently working on **missing problems** in spatio-temporal data and multivariate time series.
 What's more, I'm trying to use LLMs to solve time series and spatio-temporal data mining problems and contribute to the development of **multimodal foundation models**.

-🌱 I am currently collaborating with researchers in **Environmental Science** to explore the application of AI in the research topic **Emerging Contaminants**.
+🌱 I am currently collaborating with **Environmental Science** researchers to explore the molecular annotation of **Emerging Contaminants**.

 👯 I am looking for collaborations and am also open to interested undergraduate interns.
 Please feel free to contact me!